Control Arms

 If your car is mostly street-driven, choose any type of bushing and ball joint combination that has a metal-to-polymer contact as opposed to metal-to-metal.
 You can choose between the following bushing types:

-• Polyurethane: Medium soft, reduced noise, volume, and harshness (NVH), less prone to deformation.
-Too soft for racing applications.
+• Polyurethane: Hard (90A), increased noise, volume, and harshness (NVH), less prone to deformation.

 • Vulcanized rubber: Soft, reduced NVH.
 Restricts movement, street use only.